What Are The Beliefs of PV?

 In addition to general Board responsibilities, Elders will shepherd by taking responsibility to:

-Maintain doctrinal purity among all ministry entities directly related to PVC and encourage sound doctrine among all attendees.
+Maintain doctrinal purity among all ministry entities directly related to PV and encourage sound doctrine among all attendees.

 Be servant leaders, modeling Christ-likeness and ensure that this is accomplished through mutual accountability.